oceanprotocol/docs/rewards/README.md

 #### Predict with Challenge DF

-In this substream, Data Scientists can maximize their yield by participating in [Challenge DF](df-challengedf.md).
-The design docs will provide you with an overview of the system, when it takes place, the rules, and many other details.
+In this substream, Data Scientists can win competitions by participating in [Challenge DF](df-challengedf.md).
+You will obtain overview of what it is, how it works, the rules, and other details.

 Challenge DF requires participants to submit algorithms that predict the price of ETH correctly in order to win rewards.